sneshyba/pypchem/README.md

 *Launching jupyter, etc., from the terminal window*
 Once the VM is booted, you’ll find yourself in a Manjaro operating system.
 Open a terminal window (icon at the top), and enter

+	jupyter notebook

-1. *jupyter notebook* to launch just a notebook; a Firefox window with a jupyter notebook screen should open up.
+to launch just a notebook; a Firefox window with a jupyter notebook screen should open up.
 When you're done, press the *quit* button of any browser windows associated with Juptyter.
 If the terminal window used to launch jupyter notebook is still busy, ctrl-C a couple of times.

+To launch Jupyterhub, open a terminal window (icon at the top), and enter

+	jupyterhub

-2. *jupyterhub* to launch a single-user version of jupyterhub.
-You'll have to open a Firefox window and enter localhost.
+This will launch a single-user version of jupyterhub.
+You'll have to open a Firefox window and enter localhost to get into it.

 *Running Jupyterhub with port forwarding*
 If instead of wanting a single-user jupyter notebook, you want a multi-user jupyterhub environment available on your host machine:
 1. With the VM shut down, go to settings/Network/Advanced/Port Forwarding, and enter 8000 in Host Port and Guest Port.
 2. Use VirtualBox to launch the VM as before.
-3. Once the VM is booted, open a terminal window (icon at the top) as before, but this time enter *sudo jupyterhub -f /etc/jupyterhub/jupyterhub_config.py*.
+3. Once the VM is booted, open a terminal window (icon at the top) as before, but this time enter

+	sudo jupyterhub -f /etc/jupyterhub/jupyterhub_config.py

 4. Unlike the *jupyter notebook* command, *sudo jupyterhub* doesn't launch a browser window automatically.
 Instead, on a browser of the laptop or desktop that is *hosting* your VM, enter http://localhost:8000 (or just localhost:8000).
 You can log on as instructor, or student1.
 5. When you're done, press the *quit* button of any browser windows associated with Juptyter.
 Back on the VM, the terminal window used to launch jupyterhub will still be busy, so you have to enter ctrl-C a couple of times to quit out of it.